mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 We've already kicked off work on animation support by releasing the [CSS Transition](/base-ui/react-transitions/#css-transition) and [CSS Animation](/base-ui/react-transitions/#css-animation) components, as well as the `useTransitionTrigger` and `useTransitionStateManager` hooks.
 They're currently available for use with the Popup, Menu, and Select, and the plan is to extend support to more components while also adding more features.

-{{"demo": "../../data/base/components/transitions/AllTransitionsDemo.js", "hideToolbar": true}}
+{{"demo": "../../data/base/components/transitions/AllTransitionsDemo.js"}}

 <p class="blog-description" style="margin: -16px 0 0 0;">The CSS Animation transition is exaggerated here for the sake of demonstration.</p>

 ## Independent component versioning

-Instead of versioning the package as a whole, we're transitioning to offering each Base UI component as its own individual NPM package with its own version.
+Instead of versioning the package as a whole, we're transitioning to offering each Base UI component as its own individual npm package with its own version.
 This is a huge DX win, because it enables us to iterate much more quickly on individual components, and get bug fixes out to you on a per-component basis with no need to wait for a package-wide major release.

 Although it may initially sound like a burden to install each component individually, it means that you only have to commit to those you're actually interested in using.